VladyslavStef/VladyslavStef/README.md

 ## 🧠 About me

-I'm a **Creative Frontend Developer** focused on the intersection of **design and code**.

-I enjoy taking an idea from a visual concept or Figma layout and turning it into a polished, responsive and interactive experience.
+Hey there, I'm a **Creative Frontend Developer** focused on the intersection of **design and code**.
+I enjoy taking an idea from a visual concept or Figma layout and turning it into a polished and interactive experience.

-My long-term direction is **Creative Development** — combining frontend development with motion, 3D, generative design and experimental web experiences.
+My long-term direction is **Creative Development**.
+I enjoy combining frontend development with design or 3D generative design and experimental web experiences.
+My goal is to move from building conventional interfaces to creating **distinctive digital experiences where design, code, motion and 3D work together**.

 ```text
 DESIGN